 White Hat Hacker

-They carry out vulnerability tests and vulnerability assessments with permission to find weaknesses in computers, software, websites, mobile devices, etc, that someone could manipulate and then fix these issues.
+A White hat hacker carries out vulnerability tests and vulnerability assessments with permission to find weaknesses in computers, software, websites, mobile devices, etc, that someone could manipulate and then fix these issues.
 Ethical hackers can also be freelancers by participating in bug bounties.
 In the bug bounty programs, a company invites people to find security vulnerabilities in their programs and then pays people who find bugs.

 - Tim Berners-Lee: The creator of World Wide Web who currently directs the Word Wide Web Consortium (W3C).